cmvandrevala/cmvandrevala.github.io/teaching/phy/122/lesson-plans/gauss-law-for-magnetic-fields.md

 topics:
   - Magnetic flux
   - Gauss' law for magnetic fields
+objectives:
+  - Calculate the magnetic flux through an open surface
+  - Calculate the net magnetic flux through a closed surface using Gauss' law for magnetic fields
 ---

-## 🎯 Objectives

-* Calculate the magnetic flux through an open surface
-* Calculate the net magnetic flux through a closed surface using Gauss' law for magnetic fields

 ## 📋 Sequence